 It’s best to drive the car around or let it idle for at least 30 minutes after you jump-start it.
 Ideally, you should drive the car around for 30 minutes to allow the alternator to charge the battery to a good level.
 Even after that if you still have a flat battery, it could be an issue with the alternator.

-How can I save my car battery when not in use?
+How do I protect my car battery when not in use?

 Here are some things you can do to save your car battery when your car is not in use.

-How to keep car battery from draining in winter?
+How do I keep my car battery from overheating?

 How many times can a car battery be recharged?